sheldon-wright/blog/content/blog/RHCSA-Networking-Lab/index.md

 summary: "A friendly introduction to managing network settings using nmtui on RHEL systems."
 topics: ["Linux", "nmtui", "Networking", "RHCSA", "RHEL"]
 ---
- This was a fun one!
-Let's do it together.

 ---
 ## RHCSA Networking Lab Objectives